apache/cloudstack/tools/devcloud/README.md

 	#go back to the devcloud homedir
 	cd ../
 	#bring up the devcloud vm
 	vagrant up

+If you get a vagrant error, at that point, try:

+	source .rvmrc
+	vagrant up

 It will now bring up the devcloud vm for this first time.
 Note that it will attempt to download the SSVM and CPVM templates so it will take a long time to launch initially.
 It will also git clone the cloudstack repository and attempt to build an launch it.